Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

 [Back to top](#table-of-contents)

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## Mapping Business Requirements to Data Visualisation and ML Tasks

 This project addresses two key business requirements defined by the client.
 Each requirement is mapped to specific data science tasks involving exploratory visual analysis and machine learning modeling: